Charleston in the American Civil War: Later war years

 With the development of newer, longer-range artillery, and as U.S. Army soldiers could place batteries even closer to the city, the city was subjected to increasing bombardment.
 In November 1863, Jefferson Davis visited the city and opined that it was better for the city to be reduced to "a heap of ruins" than surrender.
 The bombardment that began in late 1863 continued on and off for 587 days and destroyed much of the city that had survived the fire.
 A coordinated series of U.S. attacks on the city were launched in early July 1864, including an amphibious assault on Fort Johnson and an invasion of Johns Island.
 These attacks failed but continued to wear down Confederate defenders.
-The Confederates were finally beaten back, and the U.S. Army liberated the city only a month and a half before the war ended.
+The Confederates were finally beaten back, and the U.S. Army captured the city only a month and a half before the war ended.

 Joyful Blacks receive colored troops (with white officers) singing "John Brown's Body" as they led the U.S. Army into Charleston, South Carolina, in 1865.

 Charleston Harbor was also the site of the first successful submarine attack in history on February 17, 1864, when the H.L.
 Hunley made a night attack on the USS Housatonic.
 Although the Hunley survived the attack, she foundered and sank while returning, ending the threat to the U.S. blockade.